 São Jorge is not the best Azorean island for luxury accommodation.
 There is only one traditional hotel on the island.
-It is simple and clean, but no extras.
+It is simple and clean, but has no extras.
 Therefore, we recommend you try these other options that offer more thoughtful details and higher quality accommodation.

 Here are the top-rated accommodations in São Jorge: